-Depending on where you live, learning outcomes for teaching measurement skills to children vary but generally young children need experiences:
+Depending on where you live, learning outcomes for teaching measurement skills to children vary, but generally young children need to experience the following.

 - Classifying, describing and arranging objects using language such as shorter than, longer than…